 (7) Crew’s estimated operating netback in fourth quarter 2019, used in the above calculations, averaged $12.16 per boe (unaudited), while the Company’s estimated full year 2019 operating netback averaged $14.05 per boe (unaudited).
 See ‘Unaudited Financial Information’ and ‘Information Regarding Disclosure on Oil and Gas Reserves, Operational Information and Non-IFRS Measures’ in the advisories.

-Crew's full NI 51-101 Reserves Disclosure for year ended December 31, 2019 will be filed on SEDAR in March, 2020.
-Prior year details are available within our 2018 Annual Information Form (available on this website or on SEDAR).
+Crew's full NI 51-101 Reserves Disclosure for year ended December 31, 2019 is available within our 2019 Annual Information Form (also available on SEDAR).

 (1) See "Advisories" (Cautionary Statements and Advisories)